janpeuker/awesome-tech-roles/README.md

 - [Production Engineers at Facebook](https://www.oreilly.com/library/view/seeking-sre/9781491978856/ch13.html) - Meta&apos;s implementation of DevOps and their version of SRE is the "Production Engineer"; the role is explained in the "Seeking SRE" book.
 - [SRE at LinkedIn](https://engineering.linkedin.com/blog/2017/05/building-the-sre-culture-at-linkedin) - Good historic background on how the LinkedIn SRE team evolved very early.
 - [SRE implements DevOps](https://cloud.google.com/blog/products/gcp/sre-vs-devops-competing-standards-or-close-friends) - OG Seth Vargo and Liz Fong-Jones&apos; legendary blog post and YouTube video series explaining SRE.
+- [Systems design explains the world](https://apenwarr.ca/log/20201227) - Classic Apenwarr post that talks about innovator's dilemma, second-system effect and being glue - basically what in traditional enterprises is referred to as "architect" role but in tech is often SRE and Product Managers.
 - [The SRE Book](https://sre.google/sre-book/introduction/) - The seminal SRE books by Betsy Beyer et al. freely available - here the link to the introduction "The Sysadmin Approach to Service Management".
 - [Trunk and Branches Model](https://infraeng.dev/trunk-and-branches/) - Will Larson&apos;s learnings scaling infrastructure organizations using his Trunk and Branches Model.